ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

     Note: Ensure the ansible version installed is the required version for the setup bundle you downloaded, see the [Ansible Software Requirements ![Opens in a new tab](../images/icons/launch-glyph.svg "Opens in a new tab")](https://docs.ansible.com/ansible-tower/3.7.1/html/installandreference/requirements_refguide.html#ansible-software-requirements) {: new_window} in the Ansible Tower documentation.
     Run this command to check ansible version: ``<ansible --version>``.

 5. Create an `ansible-tower` namespace for your Red Hat Ansible installation in your OpenShift cluster.
-Switch to the new project before performing the rest of the steps.

     ```
     oc new-project ansible-tower